apache/cordova-docs/docs/en/edge/guide/cli/index.md

         org.apache.cordova.statusbar - Cordova StatusBar Plugin

 The `cordova plugin add` command requires you to specify the repository for the plugin code.
-Please note that when you follow the Web Project Dev workflow and use the CLI, the CLI will take care of adding the plugin code to the appropriate place for each platform.
-(If you are following the Native Project Dev Workflow, you will have to add plugins using Plugman (guide link here), multiple times for each platform.)

 Here are examples of how you might use the CLI to add features to the app:

 * Basic device information (Device API):